drozen/AI-Self-Driving-Car-Prediction/README.md

 AI for Robotic Car python files are located in AI For Robotics folder.

-Included there is /RunawayRobotProject/ which includes a project where I:
+### Included there is /RunawayRobotProject/ which includes a project where I:

-Successfully implemented an AI Agent to chase down and catch runaway robot car with measurement noise and same speed as runaway car.
+### Successfully implemented an AI Agent to chase down and catch runaway robot car with measurement noise and same speed as runaway car.
 -	Method: Predicted future trajectory

+## Topics learned in the course:
+Localization (using Histogram Filters)
+Tracking
+-	Kalman Filters
+-	Particle Filters
+-	Search, Robot Planning, A*
+-	PID Control for robot motion  (cross track error)
+PID Control
+SLAM (Simultaneous Localization And Mapping)

 ** **
-Below is info on the main project (files are in the main directory):
+### Below is info on the main project (files are in the main directory):
 ** **

 # This is an AI agent to predict trajectory of a randomly moving robot (created in a team, ranked 3rd place in the class)